How to Plan a Trip to Argentina

 It is advisable to have travel insurance before flying to Argentina.
 Travel insurance provides many advantages to having a satisfying trip without worries.

 The Argentine health system is very different from the one we have in Europe.
-Despite being one of the best in Latin America, it still has some deficiencies, and there are some rural areas where sanitary equipment is minimal.
+Despite being one of the best in Latin America, it still has some deficiencies, and some rural areas have minimal sanitary equipment.

 To avoid any bad experience in Argentina, we recommend having travel insurance.

-Taking out insurance means that in case you need medical assistance, you will be treated in a well-equipped clinic or hospital with all medical expenses covered.
+Taking out insurance means that if you need medical assistance, you will be treated in a well-equipped clinic or hospital with all medical expenses covered.